AseelMal/Istanbul-Shopper-Insights/README.md

 # Istanbul-Shopper-Insights
-In this project, I analyzed a data that contains shopping information from 10 different shopping malls between 2021 and 2023 in Istanbul.
-I cleaned the data, created Dax equation, and created interactive visualizations and dashboard.
+In this project, I analyzed data containing shopping information from 10 different shopping malls in Istanbul between 2021 and 2023.
+I cleaned the data, developed DAX equations, visualizations,and created an interactive dashboard.

 A screenshot  of the Dashboard